 3. Have a positive mindset.
 Mistakes will happen, and children will make huge leaps forward only to then have really bad potty training days or weeks.
 Reward and celebrate successes and stay focused on having a positive attitude.
 Recrimination, punishment and yelling only makes a child feel bad about themselves.
 It doesn’t further the potty training process.

 Know that it’s much easier for a child to be aware of their body during the daytime and nighttime accidents can happen well into elementary school.
 Be prepared.
-Protect your child’s pride and their belongings with a mattress pad, rules about drinking before bedtime and support and understanding.
+Protect your child’s pride and their belongings with a mattress pad (affiliate link), rules about drinking before bedtime and support and understanding.

 The potty training process can take a while and each child’s experiences are different.
 Be patient, be positive and be prepared!